 Once you have an idea of what your sports event is going to look like, you can begin brainstorming event theme ideas.
 Look at what your audience would be interested in.
 Is there a popular topic or trend that is relevant to your event?

 The next step is deciding on the tone of your theme.
 Are you looking for something light-hearted or formal?
-Once you have decided this, begin working on how you want it to look visually.
-Do you want bright colours or non-neon tones?
+Once you have decided on this, begin working on how you want it to look visually.
+Do you want bright colors or non-neon tones?
 Consider how the theme will affect the way people experience the event and how they will remember it afterward.

 Create a timeline for your marketing campaign

 Every sports marketing person needs to set up the basic structure of their timeline.
 To do that, you’ll need to know the overall launch date of the campaign and what event planning tools or techniques will be used.
-From there, you can work backwards to determine when each task needs to be completed.
+From there, you can work backward to determine when each task needs to be completed.

 As you move forward with creating your timeline, remember that things don’t always go according to plan—so plan accordingly with event management software!
 You should add a few days on either side of any deadlines just in case something goes wrong in production and we need extra time to fix it.